-How to take Exjade film-coated tablets
+How and when to take Exjade film-coated tablets

 Exjade film-coated tablets should be swallowed whole with some water.
-For patients who are unable to swallow whole tablets, the Exjade film-coated tablets may be crushed and administered by sprinkling the full dose onto a small amount of soft food, such as yogurt or applesauce (puréed apple).
-The dose should be immediately and completely consumed, and not stored for future use.
+If you're unable to swallow whole tablets, you can crush the Exjade film-coated tablets and sprinkle the full dose onto a small amount of soft food, such as yogurt or applesauce (puréed apple).
+You should immediately and completely consume the entire dose and not store any for future use.